charlesm93/charlesm93.github.io/_pages/research.md

 author_profile: no
 ---

-I try to post my more formal work on [research gate](https://www.researchgate.net/profile/Charles_Margossian).
+I try to post formal articles on [research gate](https://www.researchgate.net/profile/Charles_Margossian).
 Here, I'll also lay out other projects and resources.

 ### Bayesian modeling